-Practical Training: Scientific Symposium Coordinator: Hugo Alberts, Clinical Psychological Science, Phone (043) 388 1948, 40 Universiteitssingel East, Room 3.771, E-mail: <a href="https://doi.org/10.1007/j.nc/4016/j.n The practical training consists of a real scientific symposium where students will present their own research.
-Proof of having complied with the requirements of the Practical Training will be provided after full attendance at the Symposium.
+Practical Training: Scientific Symposium Coordinator: Hugo Alberts, Clinical Psychological Science, Phone (043) 388 1948, 40 Universiteitssingel East, Room 3.771, E-mail: h.alberts@psychology.unimaas.nl The practical training consists of a real scientific symposium where students will present their own research.
+Proof of having complied with the requirements of the practical training will be provided after full attendance at the symposium.
 Instructional Approach Tutorial group meetings in consultation with the tutor, 4 lectures.
 Form of Assessment Proof of having complied with the requirements will be given on the basis of one's contribution to and participation in the meetings, the research report and one's individual contribution to it.
-Please note: In order to be admitted to Course 2.5.a one must have successfully completed two of the three courses 1.3 'Research Methods', 1.4.a 'Writing an Article' and 1.4.b 'Statistics I'.
-Course 2.5.b Statistics II - 7 Credits Coordinators: Nick Broers, Faculty Office, Phone (043) 388 1929, 40 Universiteitssingel East, Room 5.743, or Phone (043) 388 2274, 1 Debyeplein, Room B2.03, E-mail: nick.broers@stat.unimaas.nl, and Gerard van Breukelen, Faculty Office, Phone (043) 388 4001, 40 Universiteitssingel East, Room 5.743 or Phone (043) 388 2274, 1 Debyeplein, Room B2.03, Email: gerard.vbreukelen@stat.unimaas.nl Description of the Course There is a strong orientation towards experimental research in psychology, although quasi-experimental and correlational research is also regularly conducted.
+Please note: In order to be admitted to course 2.5.a one must have successfully completed two of the three courses 1.3 'Research Methods', 1.4.a 'Writing an Article' and 1.4.b 'Statistics I'.
+Course 2.5.b Statistics II - 6 Credits Coordinator: Nick Broers, Faculty Office, Phone (043) 388 1929, 5 Universiteitssingel, Room 1.014, or Phone (043) 388 2274, 1 Debyeplein, Room B2.03, E-mail: nick.broers@stat.unimaas Description of the Course There is a strong orientation towards experimental research in psychology, although quasi-experimental and correlational research is also regularly conducted.
 The data to be analysed are often quantitative, like test scores and reaction times.
 The most common statistical method to analyse quantitative data from experimental research is the analysis of variance (ANOVA), and the most common one for correlational research is regression analysis.
-The student is familiarised in this course with the logics and the possibilities of applying the analysis of variance and to a lesser degree regression analysis, continuing to build on the one-way ANOVA and regression analysis, done in the first year.
+The student is familiarized in this course with the logics and the possibilities of applying the analysis of variance and to a lesser degree regression analysis, continuing to build on the one-way ANOVA and regression analysis, done in the first year.
 The guidelines for this are the distinction between 'between-subject (BS)' and 'within-subject (WS)' experiments, and the distinction between experimental, quasi-experimental and correlational research.
 The course consists of six modules each lasting one week.
 Nick Broers will see to the first four modules and Gerard van Breukelen will be responsible for the last two.
 Each module will deal with a design and the accompanying method of analysis by way of a lecture, tutorial group meeting, seminar and SPSS practical training.
-Module 1:

 Repetition of one-way BS design, introduction of the orthogonal ('balanced') two-way BS design, two-way ANOVA, interaction, main effects, simple effects, relation to the unpaired t-test.
+Module 2:

 The non-orthogonal ('unbalanced') two-way BS design, two-way ANOVA, confounding and adjustment.
-Module 3: BS experiment and quasi-experiment with a covariate like age or a pre-test, analysis of covariance (ANCOVA), the two functions of a covariate (power increase, correction for confounding).
+BS experiment and quasi-experiment with a covariate like age or a pre-test, analysis of covariance (ANCOVA), the two functions of a covariate (power increase, correction for confounding).
 Module 4: